The university supports all students of all gender identities. Explore these campus resources for the LGBTQIA2S+ community.

 - A Positive View of LGBTQ: Embracing Identity and Cultivating Well-Being

 - The Queer and Transgender Resilience Workbook (Skills for Navigating Sexual Orientation and Gender Expression)

-Local support groups and safe spaces for LGBTQ+ folx.
+Local support groups and safe spaces for LGBTQIA2S+ folx.

 LGBTQI Grief and Loss Support Group